 Ripples Farms is an Agribusiness Accelerator Training Lab, which trains village women and youth farmers.
 Ripples Farms offers farmers training in sustainable farming, business and marketing.

 Working with Partners, Ripples Farm is training 2,000 women and 1,000 youths over 5 years; in Ogidi, Kogi State, Nigeria; a village with a population of 20,000, 50% of who are women, and 75% are youth under 30.

-Ripples Farms’ goal is train women and youths to set up their own farm businesses, and to growing a new group of leaders in agriculture, the next generation of leaders who have knowledge of agriculture, business but are also environmentally consciousness; leaders who combine business acumen with profitable, sustainability, eco-friendly farming.
+Ripples Farms’ goal is train women and youths to set up their own profitable and sustainable farm businesses; with partners including http://www.olin.wustl.edu/CEL Ripples Foundation USA is growing a new group of leaders in agriculture, the next generation of leaders who have knowledge of agriculture, business but are also environmentally consciousness; leaders who combine business acumen with profitable, sustainability, eco-friendly farming.